-We did not.
+We did not know anyone when we moved to Port Chester.
 With young children entering the elementary schools, we knew we’d find our friends/network.
-We made our first friends (Ari and Tim) at Coals Pizza on Main Street before we decided to put an offer on the house and we’ve been visiting the restaurant weekly ever since.
+We made our first friends (Ari and Tim) at Coals Pizza on Port Chester’s Main Street before we decided to put an offer on the house.
+We’ve been visiting Coals Pizza weekly ever since.

-Any advice for newcomers on the best way to meet people?
+Any advice for newcomers on the best way to meet people in Port Chester?

-For parents, it will be simpler because of the schools and the lovely networks within them (PTA, social events, etc).
-For families without children, we have an incredible restaurant and bar scene.
+For parents, it will be simpler to meet people because of the schools and the lovely networks within them (PTA, social events, etc).
+For families without children, we have an incredible restaurant and bar scene in Port Chester.
 Bartaco is very well known as a big place to socialize.
 We also have Capitol Theater and there are amazing shows and concerts all year long.

 Can you describe your social life?

 Our social life is mainly centered around our children so it’s BBQs, events at school, and social gatherings with friends at our house and otherwise.
 We have an acre yard and a really old charming house…..so we love entertaining.
-We like to go out to eat often and there are tons of options.
+We like to go out to eat often and there are tons of dining options in Port Chester.
 In the summer we love Oakland Beach in Rye.
 There’s often karaoke and trivia nights at Westchester Burger (Rye Brook), Clydesdale Pub and Grill (Port Chester) and other local spots.

 How old are your kids?
 What do you like to do with them in the Port Chester Area?

 My girls are 10 and 13 years old.
-Lyon Park is a great place for families with constant activity, baseball fields, etc. and there are food trucks every Wednesday-Friday that are amazing and a great playground.
+Lyon Park in Port Chester is a great place for families with constant activity, baseball fields, etc. and there are food trucks every Wednesday-Friday that are amazing and a great playground.
 We also take advantage of the Rye Ridge shopping plaza.

 How would you describe Port Chester residents?